ON24 (ONTF)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-ON24 struggled to consistently generate demand over the last three years as its sales dropped at a 10.3% annual rate.
-This was below our standards and suggests it’s a low quality business.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+ON24’s demand was weak over the last five years as its sales fell at a 2.4% annual rate.
+This wasn’t a great result and suggests it’s a low quality business.

-Looking further ahead, sell-side analysts expect revenue to decline by 5.2% over the next 12 months. it’s tough to feel optimistic about a company facing demand difficulties.
+Looking ahead, sell-side analysts expect revenue to decline by 3.3% over the next 12 months.
+While this projection is better than its two-year trend, it’s tough to feel optimistic about a company facing demand difficulties.

 6. Billings